rstacruz/rsjs/README.md

 ## Conclusion

+This document is a result of my own trial-and-error across many projects, finding out what patterns are worth adhering to on the next project.

 The guidelines outlined here are not a one-size-fits-all approach.
 For one, it's not suited for [single page applications][SPA], or any other website relying on very heavy client-side behavior.
 It's written for the typical conventional web app in mind: a collection of HTML pages that occasionally need a bit of JavaScript to make things work.

 As with every other guideline document out there, try out and find out what works for you and what doesn't, and adapt accordingly.